Jttpo2/Light-array/README.md

-# Pulse
+# Light array

-A light pulse, inspired by the scenography of the dance piece In the Distance, Troy by Magnus Myhr.
+A coordinated array of (stage) lights, inspired by the scenography of the dance piece In the Distance, Troy by Magnus Myhr.